Hinspared/marat_khasanov_todoapp/README.md

 ## Note

-- This is a simple Todo application and more features can be added like filtering, pagination, adding more visual design, etc
 - This Todo application is built with the help of localstorage, so the data will be lost when you clear the browser data.